 Role Based Access Control in SSH

-SSH gateway uses a secure shell protocol to securely connect to other servers within a network; acting as a mediator between a user’s computer and a target server to access remote services.
+An SSH Gateway plays a crucial role in securing SSH access within a network.
+SSH gateway uses a secure shell protocol to securely connect to other servers within a network; acting as a mediator between a user’s computer and a target server facilitating secure remote connections.

 Importance of Implementing proper security measures in SSH Gateway